Umuzi-org/ACN-syllabus/content/projects/oop/animals/part2/_index.md

 2. The `Dog` and `Cat` class methods should still remain as per part 1 of the project.
 3. Make sure the `makeAllSounds()`/`make_all_sounds()` method still works properly.
 4. See the pseudocode examples below for what kinds of things should be tested.
+5. Also add tests for your Home class.
+Make sure that it makes all the right noises and that you can't adopt the same pet twice.

 ### For Java